Guide to District 1 of Ho Chi Minh City, Vietnam

 Dabao Concept is a super hipster-y cafe with that unfinished look, like part of the walls have been simply pulled out to make way.
 It’s on the 3rd floor of an otherwise residential building, so be careful you don’t accidentally go into someone’s home.

-Super cute place who’s entrance really is quite hidden!
+Formerly Hidden Elephant Cafe, this is a super cute place who’s entrance really is quite hidden!
 Go up about two flights and you’ll find this calm cafe filled with books and, uncommon for District 1, silence.
 It’s got a library-vibe, so great if you want to read in peace.

 Okkio Caffe

 Cute cafe nearby Hidden Elephant.
 When I originally went to Hidden Elephant, it was too crowded to find a seat!
-Okkio also has a bit of a hidden entrance and neverending spiral staircase until you finally reach it.
+Okkio also has a bit of a hidden entrance and never ending spiral staircase until you finally reach it.
 But the egg coffee is good and when I went it was quite peaceful as well, though I’ve heard it can get a bit busy.

 Ben Nghe Restaurants & Cafes